mudcube/Galactic.args/README.md

 5. **'catch':** Function ***[optional]***

   *If there is no match or no `defaultValue` then `catch` is called.
 This function receives an object `({ key, value, type })`.
-Catch allows you to do two things: (1) Throw a more specific error (2) Prevent an error by returning anything but undefined, essentially functioning as a contextual 'defaultValue''.*
+Catch allows you to do 2-things:
+  1. Throw a more specific error
+  2. Prevent an error by returning anything but undefined, essentially functioning as a contextual 'defaultValue''.*

 6. **`transform`:** Function ***[optional]***